Find Affordable College Courses

 Phoenix, AZ

 You’ll join some of the best and brightest minds around you if you attend Grand Canyon University.
 The school came in at #3 on this year’s Most Popular Online Computer & Information Sciences Schools in the Southwest Region list.
-Located in the city of Phoenix, Grand Canyon University is a private for-profit college with a very large student population.
+Located in the city of Phoenix, Grand Canyon University is a private for-profit school with a very large student population.

 After completing their degree, computer and information sciences graduates from Grand Canyon University carry an average student debtload of $28,137.